melroy89/dotfiles/README.md

 ## Xorg

-When you want to be sure your monitor settings are kept the same (also during 'lock screen').
-It's advised to setup these settings in `/usr/share/X11/xorg.conf.d` folder.
+~~When you want to be sure your monitor settings are kept the same (also during 'lock screen').
+It's advised to setup these settings in `/usr/share/X11/xorg.conf.d` folder.~~

-See my [10-monitor.conf](usr/share/X11/xorg.conf.d/10-monitor.conf) example in my case (dual-monitor setup, right monitor is primary).
+~~See my [10-monitor.conf](usr/share/X11/xorg.conf.d/10-monitor.conf) example in my case (dual-monitor setup, right monitor is primary).~~

+I'm now just going to Display setting -> Advanced -> And set "When new dispalys are connected" to: "Do nothing" option.
+I also have a dedicated profile with my settings and checked "Automatically enable profiles when new display is connect".

 **Hint:** Finding the monitor identifier can be done by running `xrandr -q` on the command-line.

-**Note:** Files (eg. 10-amdgpu.conf) that are installed by default by the open-source driver (AMDGPU), are not stored within this repository.

 ## Firewall rules (ufw)